joseguardo/IntelligentChunking/app/data/processed/original/processed_content.md

-(f) To the extent the standard terms and conditions of the account holding bank prohibit the granting of security over the account, this prohibition must be lifted by the account holding bank prior to the execution of the Transaction Security Document creating security over that account.

-# 8. FIXED ASSETS AND INVENTORY</h8>
+# 8. FIXED ASSETS AND INVENTORY

 (a) Subject to the Agreed Security Principles, Security may be granted over fixed assets.

 (b) No notice whether to third parties or by attaching a notice to the fixed assets or Inventory shall be prepared or given until a Declared Default.

 (c) If required under local law security over fixed assets will be registered subject to the general principles set out In these Agreed Security Principles.

-# 9. MATERIAL CONTRACTS AND CLAIMS (OTHER THAN TRADE RECEIVABLES)</h8>
+# 9. MATERIAL CONTRACTS AND CLAIMS (OTHER THAN TRADE RECEIVABLES)

 (a) Transaction Security will be granted over material contracts and claims (other than trade receivables) agreed between the Security Agent and the Parent.

 (b) A counterparty to a material contract/claim (other than trade receivables) is only to be notified of the Transaction Security if a Declared Default occurs, unless if the Parent, in its reasonable opinion does not consider It to be prejudicial to the commercial Interest of the Group, necessary to ensure the creation of valid and/or perfected Security or specifically required by the Security Agent.
 Contracts that will require notification upon execution of the Transaction Security Documents will include the Acquisition Documents.

 (c) If required to perfect the Transaction Security, notice of the Transaction Security will be served on the relevant counterparty as soon as reasonably practicable (but in any event within five Business Days of the Transaction Security being granted) and the charging Guarantor shall use its reasonable endeavours to obtain an acknowledgement of that notice with 15 Business Days of service.

-# 10. INSURANCE POLICIES</h8>
+# 10. INSURANCE POLICIES

 (a) Subject to these Agreed Security Principles, an Obligor will grant Transaction Security over its material Insurance policies as agreed between the Parent and the Agent.

 (b) If required by local law to perfect the Security, notice of the Security will be served on the insurance provider as soon as reasonably practicable (but in any event within five Business Days of the Security being granted) and the Obligor shall use Its reasonable endeavours to obtain an acknowledgement of that notice within 20 Business Days of service.
 If the Obligor has used its reasonable endeavours but has not been able to obtain acknowledgement Its obligation to obtain acknowledgement shall cease on the expiry of that 20 Business Day period.

 (c) The chargor shall use reasonable endeavours to procure that the Security Agent is endorsed as sole loss payee in respect of all material insurance policies subject to the Transaction Security.